-- Marco Arana in Peru interacting on the behalf of natives against mining companies and other such forces.
+- Marco Arana in Peru interacting on behalf of natives against mining companies and other such forces.
 He even founded a political party!
 However, this involvement in politics got him expelled from the church.
 Other priests have also gotten involved but not to the same extent.

-- A number of priests, Catholic and Protestant, were this to the Nazis.
+- Some priests, Catholic and Protestant, were this to the Nazis.
 Many preached against the party's actions from the pulpit, while others hid those bound for the camps in their orphanages and abbeys.
 Several of these priests were caught by the Nazi's and imprisoned and/or killed.